HuynhManhHung441/LearnEnglish/README.md

 - I made a new  friend at the company.
 We often talk about our projects.

+- Did you buy the extension package to use more functions?

 - I enjoy coding with my colleague.

 - The function to export PDF files is not finished yet.